 Wet n’ Wild Las Vegas Hours 2021

-Here are standard prices when bought online.
+Here are standard single day prices when bought online.
 At the gate, if I remember right, you have to pay five bucks higher than what is shown here:

 Las Vegas, NV.
 89148

 Las Vegas’s newest water park, Cowabunga Bay, is not actually in Las Vegas.
 It’s located in Henderson, Nevada, 11 miles southeast of the center of the Las Vegas Strip.

 Opened in the summer of 2014, Cowabunga Bay’s 23 acres feature 25 different rides and attractions spread out over three themed areas.